Record Q3 Subscriber Performance, Including Best Ever Q3 Customer Relationship Net Additions

 Selected Residential Services Financial Results

-- Programming costs (which include intercompany expense from the Other Operations segment for programming costs associated with the Company’s Los Angeles Lakers’ regional sports networks, local sports, news and lifestyle channels and, beginning in 2014, SportsNet LA) grew 4.7% to $1.3 billion primarily due to an increase in average monthly programming costs per video subscriber, partially offset by a decline in video subscribers.
-Average monthly programming costs per residential video subscriber grew 11.1% year over year to $38.96 for the third quarter of 2014, primarily driven by contractual rate increases and the carriage of SportsNet LA, partially offset by lower transactional video-on-demand costs.
-For the third quarter of 2013, programming costs were reduced by $10 million due to changes in cost estimates for programming services primarily resulting from contract negotiations, changes in programming audit reserves and certain contract settlements.
+- Programming costs (which include intercompany expense from the Other Operations segment for programming costs associated with the Company’s Los Angeles Lakers’ regional sports networks, local sports, news and lifestyle channels and SportsNet LA) grew 7.5% to $1.4 billion primarily due to an increase in average monthly programming costs per video subscriber, partially offset by a year-over-year decline in video subscribers.
+Average monthly programming costs per residential video subscriber grew 8.9% year over year to $42.43 for the third quarter of 2015, primarily driven by contractual rate increases.

 Residential Services Subscriber Metrics